 Content Strategy

-What is a content strategist?
-I guide website content toward better findability, user engagement, differentiation from competitors, and ultimately achieving client’s business goals.
-I have worked as a strategist for two years with MERGE, a marketing agency in Boston, and as a freelancer for one year remotely.
-My clients include health systems (Atlantic Health System, Broward Health, IU Health, Sparrow Health, and UConn Health), Payors (GEHA, Coverys), and pharma/device enterprises (Supernus, Boston Scientific and Radius).
+I help clients have content with better findability, user engagement, and differentiation from competitors so they can better serve their audience.
+I’ve worked as a strategist for 3 years with MERGE, a marketing agency in Boston, and as a remote contractor.
+My clients include health systems (Atlantic Health System, Broward Health, IU Health, Sparrow Health, and UConn Health), Payors (GEHA, Coverys), and pharma/device enterprises (Supernus, Boston Scientific and Radius) and nonprofits (Stillwater Music).

 Main areas of expertise: